ROCm/HIP/docs/markdown/hip_kernel_language.md

 ## `__launch_bounds__`

 GPU multiprocessors have a fixed pool of resources (primarily registers and shared memory) which are shared by the actively running warps.
 Using more resources can increase IPC of the kernel but reduces the resources available for other warps and limits the number of warps that can be simulaneously running.
 Thus GPUs have a complex relationship between resource usage and performance.

-__hip_launch_bounds__ allows the application to provide usage hints that influence the resources (primarily registers) used by the generated code.
-__hip_launch_bounds__ is a function attribute that must be attached to a __global__ function:
+__launch_bounds__ allows the application to provide usage hints that influence the resources (primarily registers) used by the generated code.
+It is a function attribute that must be attached to a __global__ function:

 ```
 __global__ void `__launch_bounds__`(MAX_THREADS_PER_BLOCK, MIN_WARPS_PER_EU) MyKernel(...) ...
 MyKernel(hipGridLaunch lp, ...)
 ...
 ```